-As at March 31, 2023, the Company is a junior exploration company engaged in the acquisition, exploration and development of mineral properties in Greenland.
+As at June 30, 2023, the Company is a junior exploration company engaged in the acquisition, exploration and development of mineral properties in Greenland.
 Hudson is listed on the TSX Venture Exchange and has four primary mineral assets and interests in Greenland; 1) the Nukittooq niobium - tantalum ("Nb-Ta") ("Nukittooq Nb-Ta") project, 2) the ST1 rare earth element ("REE") project, both are located on the Company's 100% held Sarfartoq exploration license ("Sarfartoq") 3) the Gronne Bjerg anorthosite project, located approximately 80 km from the capital city of Nuuk, and 4) the Company's 31.1% interest in Lumina Sustainable Materials A/S ("Lumina") that owns the White Mountain anorthosite mine.
 The 100% owned Gronne Bjerg anorthosite exploration license was awarded in 2021 and the Company exploration activities in October 2022 demonstrated the presence of a high quality anorthosite body and alumina testwork commenced in Q2 2023.

 In April 2023, the Company completed a transaction with Neo Performance Materials to sell the Company's Sarfartoq exploration license hosting the ST1 REE project and the Nukittooq niobium-tantalum project for US\$3.5M and a 5% future interest.
+The completion of the transaction provides a significant cash injection to the company and provides Hudson shareholders upside potential in the future value of the Sarfartoq projects through equity or additional consideration.

-The Company has a minority interest (31.1%) in Lumina Sustainable Materials A/S ("Lumina"), previously Hudson Greenland A/S which owns the White Mountain anorthosite mine (the "White Mountain" or "Qaqortorsuaq" in Greenlandic) located on its Naajat anorthosite exploitation license.
+The Company has a minority interest (31.1%) in Lumina Sustainable Materials A/S ("Lumina"), previously Hudson Greenland A/S which owns the White Mountain anorthosite mine (the "White Mountain" or "Qagortorsuag" in

+Greenlandic) located on its Naajat anorthosite exploitation license.
 The exploitation license was granted for 30 years with a 20-year extension allowable.

 Hudson is focusing on being a leader in the exploration, development, and production of green mineral products and technologies from anorthosite while protecting the environment and respecting the communities where it operates.
 The Company developed and brought into production the White Mountain anorthosite mine and spent over eight years developing and marketing anorthosite products to support green initiatives.
-The products that will be made from anorthosite will help reduce global CO2 levels and create more energy efficient products while producing less waste.
+The products that will be made from anorthosite will help reduce global CO_2 levels and create more energy efficient products while producing less waste.